 What Is a Catio?

-A catio is a ‘cat patio’ – it’s a safe outdoor space where your cat can relax and enjoy fresh air without the concerns about getting lost, being run over, or being attacked by other animals.
-It also stops your cat from acting on their own predatory instincts and bringing you ‘presents’ of various dead small animals.
+A catio is a ‘cat patio.’
+It’s a safe outdoor space where your cat can relax and enjoy fresh air without the concerns of getting lost, being run over, or being attacked by other animals.
+It also stops your cat from acting on its predatory instincts and bringing you ‘presents’ of various dead, small animals.

 Catio Ideas